Update (21 October): Air New Zealand will resume a second-weekly Sydney-Norfolk Island flight from November.

 With international borders shut, there are few opportunities for Australians to travel overseas this year.
 But Norfolk Island, an Australian territory located between New Zealand and New Caledonia, is open for business.

 Flights from the Australian mainland to Norfolk Island are somewhat limited, but additional flights will commence in late October.
-There are normally multiple flights each week from Sydney and Brisbane to the island.
-But at the moment, Air New Zealand, which has had a monopoly on commercial flights from Australia’s mainland to the island since Norfolk Island Airlines ceased operations in 2018.
+There are normally multiple flights each week from Sydney and Brisbane to the island with Air New Zealand, which has had a monopoly on commercial flights from Australia’s mainland to the island since Norfolk Island Airlines ceased operations in 2018.
 But at the moment, Air New Zealand is just operating weekly Airbus A320neo flights to Norfolk Island from Sydney and Brisbane, respectively.

 There is currently no award availability on Air New Zealand’s flights to Norfolk Island, but cash fares are available.
 Air New Zealand “Seat” fares from Brisbane to Norfolk Island start at $626 return, with additional charges applicable for checked baggage or “Works” fares including a meal and in-flight movies.